pulumi/pulumi-hugo/themes/default/content/docs/get-started/gcp/_index.md

 - Served the `index.html` as a static website.
 - Destroyed the resources you've provisioned.

-On the next page, we have a collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.

 ## Next Steps

 Congrats!
 You've deployed your first project on Google Cloud with Pulumi.
 Here are some next steps, depending on your learning style.